Key Points

 Using Paragraph 2549 for denominational separations “is another failed attempt to circumvent the trust clause, a hallmark of United Methodist polity,” the Judicial Council said.

-If Paragraph 2549 could be used for church disaffiliations, the church court goes on to say, there would not have been a need for General Conference to pass Paragraph 2553.
+If Paragraph 2549 could be used for church disaffiliations, the church court goes on to say, there would have been no need for General Conference to pass Paragraph 2553.
 Now, General Conference has voted not to extend that disaffiliation policy.

 The Judicial Council previously determined in a 2022 decision that absent General Conference action, annual conferences do not have the authority to withdraw en masse from The United Methodist Church.
 In Decision 1512, the church court applies the same principle to individual congregations.